sunsided/crev-proofs/README.md

 ## Using proof repositories

-Use `cargo crev fetch all` to periodically update all downloaded Proof Repositories.
+Use `cargo crev repo fetch all` to periodically update all downloaded Proof Repositories.

 To register my reviews, use